antaldaniel/reprex/content/event/2022-11-15-ImpactFest/index.md

 ---

 {{% callout note %}}
-Reprex is a finalist for The Hague Innovators Award 2022, and the prize of the audience, in the startup category with our respectable competitors, Sibö, WECO, STHRIVE and ECOBLOQ.
+Reprex was a finalist for The Hague Innovators Award 2022, and the prize of the audience, in the startup category with our respectable competitors, Sibö, WECO, STHRIVE and ECOBLOQ.
+We won the prize of the audience.
 {{% /callout %}}

 The transition towards a sustainable and inclusive economy depends on collaboration.
 That is why we are bringing together startups, scale-ups, investors, policymakers, and other impact makers from around the world in The Hague for the 7th edition of ImpactFest.